Childhood Infections May Trigger Mental Illness. Get unlimited access on Medscape.

 Emiliano Santarnecchi - Innovation Award.
 Clinical Criteria for Alzheimer's Diagnosis.
 Expert international workgroups convened by the Alzheimer's Association and the National Institute on Aging (NIA), an agency of the U.S.

 You can even buy DIY kits online.
+That's the good news.
+The bad news is that the most recent investigation has found it has almost no measurable effect on the brain.
 Blood protein rejuvenates brain and muscle in old mice - health - 04 May 2014.
 A protein in blood can repair age-related damage in the brains and muscles of old mice, returning them to a more youthful state.

 Last year, the protein, called growth differentiation factor 11 (GDF11), was found to have a restorative effect on mouse hearts.
 If it does a similar job in humans, it could have huge potential for treating a wide-range of age-related diseases, say the researchers behind the latest work.
 The idea that an infusion of young blood could regenerate ageing bodies was explored several years ago when the circulatory systems of old mice were physically connected to those of young animals, as if they were conjoined twins.
 Medscape Log In.
 Medscape Log In.
 2014.
 Radiology: Alzheimer Disease in a Mouse Model: MR Imaging–guided Focused Ultrasound Targeted to the Hippocampus Opens the Blood-Brain Barrier and Improves Pathologic Abnormalities and Behavior.